Swayam04/basic-shell-emulator/README.md

 # Mini Shell

 A minimal shell environment written in Python.
 This script provides basic shell functionalities, including built-in commands and the ability to execute external programs.

 ---

 ## Features

 - Built-in commands:
     - `echo`: Prints the given arguments to the standard output.
     - `type`: Displays information about a command (e.g., if it is a shell built-in or an external program).
     - `pwd`: Prints the current working directory.
     - `cd`: Changes the current directory.
     - `cat`: Prints the content of files to the standard output.
     - `exit`: Exits the shell.

 - Executes external commands available in the system's PATH.
-- Redirecting/appending of command outputs and or errors into files.
+- Redirecting/appending of command outputs and errors into files.
+- **Tab Completion**:
+    - Supports auto-completion for built-in commands and system executables
+    - Provides audio feedback (beep) when no match is found
+    - Automatically adds a space after unique command matches

+- **System Executable Discovery**:
+    - Automatically scans and caches executables from system PATH
+    - Handles potential errors like non-existent or inaccessible directories

-- Robust error handling for invalid commands, missing files, and permission issues.
+- Robust error handling for:
+    - Invalid commands
+    - Missing files
+    - Permission issues
+    - Directory navigation errors

+- Graceful handling of:
-- Graceful handling of keyboard interruptions (`Ctrl+C`) and end-of-input signals (`Ctrl+D`).
+    - Keyboard interruptions (`Ctrl+C`)
+    - End-of-input signals (`Ctrl+D`)

+## Additional Command Handling Details

+### Executable Type Identification

+- `type` command can:
+    - Identify shell built-in commands
+    - Locate full path of system executables
+    - Report when a command is not found

+### Working Directory Management

+- `cd` command supports:
+    - Navigating to specific directories
+    - Shortcut to home directory using `~`
+    - Provides informative error messages for invalid paths

+### File Reading

+- `cat` command can:
+    - Read multiple files
+    - Handle errors for non-existent or inaccessible files
+    - Concatenate contents of multiple files

+### Redirection Syntax Support

+Supports various redirection syntaxes:

+- Stdout: `>`, `>>`, `1>`, `1>>`
+- Stderr: `2>`, `2>>`
+- Compact forms: `>file`, `2>file`

 ## Usage